hunar21/EDA2/README.md

 ### Step 2: Configuring the Environment with Ansible

-After creating the VMs, run the Ansible playbook `full.yaml` to configure the environment.
+After creating the VMs, run the Ansible playbook `full.yaml` in your CNC and not Host to configure the environment.
 This playbook combines several smaller playbooks, each handling a specific task:

 1. **`add_keys.yaml`**: Adds the public SSH key to the authorized keys of the hosts.
 2. **`tools2.yaml`**: Installs necessary tools and libraries across all VMs.